 The March for Children and Youth Month Playbook is designed to provide simple steps to take action to allow for 100% participation across our networks and partners.
-We outline four different actions throughout the month: 1.
-Twitter Storm (March 4-8)
+We outline four different actions throughout the month:

-- 2. Promote the Coalition's Federal Policy Agenda (March 11-15) - 3.
-Grow a Champion (Meet with an elected official and/or staff) - 4.
-Host a Site Visit (Host for your elected official and/or staff)
+- 1. Share your Community Schools story during our X-Storm (March 11-15) - 2.
+Host a Legislative Day (Meet with an elected official and/or staff) - 3.
+Host a Site Visit (Host for your elected official and/or staff) - 4.
+Add your activities to our March for Children and Youth Month hub

 We ask that you aim to participate in at least one of these four actions (it is our hope you can participate in all of them).
-While the first two actions have weeks one (March 4-8) and two (March 11-15) designated for participation, the other two actions are not tied to any one week during March.
+While the first action takes place week one (March 11-15), the others are not tied to any one week during March.
 We understand that it can take time to schedule a meeting with an elected official and prepare to host a site visit, so we encourage you to schedule these for a date that makes the most sense for you and your elected official (even if this means after March).

-Level of Effort Low Low-Medium Medium-High High Action Tweet during week one and two using sample tweets Email your members of Congress during week two (Promote Coalition's Federal Policy Agenda) Grow a Champion (meet with an elected official) Host a site visit
+Level of Effort Low Medium-High High Action Tweet using sample tweets Host a Legislative Day (meet with an elected official) Host a site visit

-Take a look at the chart below that lists these actions and the level of effort each will take.
+Take a look at the chart on the previous page that lists these actions and the level of effort each will take.
 We hope this will help with planning actions you can commit to taking.

-This Playbook includes guidance on each of these four actions, as well as resources ranging from sample tweets and emails to a model agenda for a school site visit for your elected official.
+This Playbook includes guidance on each of these actions, as well as resources ranging from sample tweets and emails to a model agenda for a school site visit for your elected official.

 Finally, we ask that you share with us how you're participating!
-Whether you complete one action or all four, we ask that you log all of your actions throughout the month and help us track our collective activity across the country, to see how many elected officials we reach and demonstrate our power to speak in one voice for children and youth!
+Whether you complete one action or all of them we ask that you log all of your actions throughout the month and help us track our collective activity across the country, to see how many elected officials we reach and demonstrate our power to speak in one voice for children and youth!
 A survey will be shared at the end of the campaign to collect all of the actions throughout the month.

-Action 1: Twitter Storm (March 4-8)
+Action 1: Share your CS Story During our X-Storm (March 11-15)

-Twitter Storm: From March 4-8, tweet every day with these sample tweets from the Coalition.
+X Storm: From March 11-15, post every day with these sample posts from the Coalition, as well as with details about the impact Community Schools are making in your state.
 Make sure to use the hashtags #CommunitySchools and #March4Youth and tag the Coalition at @commschools and IEL at @ielconnects.
-Do not forget to tag your elected officials (members of Congress Twitter handles can be found here, and see if your state and local elected officials have Twitter handles as well).
-We also invite you to craft tweets and share examples of how the community schools in your community help children, youth, and families.
+Do not forget to tag your elected officials (members of Congress X handles can be found here, and see if your state officials have X handles as well).
+We also invite you to craft posts and share examples of how the Community Schools in your community help children, youth, and families.
 Tweet about how these particular programs and policies support the work that you want your elected officials to fund.